Continuing Education Activity

 - Cefepime correlates with encephalopathy and nonconvulsive status epilepticus at high doses or in patients with renal dysfunction.

-- Imipenem is associated with seizures when given in high doses to patients with CNS lesions and those with renal insufficiency.
+- Imipenem is associated with seizures when given in high doses to patients with CNS lesions or renal insufficiency.

 Penicillins are contraindicated in patients with previous anaphylactic reactions or serious skin reactions, for example, Stevens-Johnson syndrome and toxic epidermal necrosis.

 Most of the available penicillins have a short half-life, less than an hour mostly.
 Administration of the parenteral agents is every four hours, usually when treating serious systemic infections with normal renal function.
 Piperacillin and ampicillin require dose adjustment when given in patients with renal insufficiency (GFR less than 10 ml/min).
-For ticarcillin, this dose adjustment is at 50 ml/min.
 Other agents like nafcillin, oxacillin, cloxacillin, and dicloxacillin have the hepato-biliary mode of excretion and therefore require no modification in renal impairment.

 All penicillins achieve therapeutic levels in pleural, pericardial, peritoneal, synovial fluids, and urine.
 Of note, cerebrospinal fluid (CSF) penetration is poor in the absence of inflammation but achieves therapeutic levels in meningitis.